sustainers/academic-map/universities/university-of-washington.md

 # University of Washington

-- *OSPO*: UW's eScience Institute (UW's data science, AI, software engineering center) currently has overall responsiblity for all OSPO activities.
+- *OSPO*: UW's eScience Institute (UW's data science, AI, software engineering center) currently has overall responsiblity for OSPO activities.
 The eScience Institute also works in partnership with UW Libraries and UW's tech transfer organization to advance open source in the university.
-- *Personnel*: Saraqh Stone
+- *Personnel*: Sarah Stone
 - *Link*: [eScience Institute](https://escience.washington.edu/)
 - *Member of*: [CURIOSS](https://curioss.org/)